 - Josh Paley Cheaper than Rogaine A computer science teacher at Gunn High School in Palo Alto, CA, and a co-founder of the Silicon Valley chapter of the Computer Science Teachers Association.

 - Leigh Ann Sudol-DeLyser In need of a Base Case Leigh Ann Sudol is currently a PhD student at Carnegie Mellon University but was a high school computer science teacher in New York state for a number of years.
 Leigh Ann is the person who trained me to grade the AP CS exam the year I was a reader.
 She has an amazingly quick mind and talks fast at times as well.
 Fortunately she writes well; unfortunately she doesn’t write as often as I’d like.
 But what she writes is very good.

-- CSTA Blog The CSTA blog is updated by various members of the CSTA board and by their amazing Executive Director, Chris Stephenson.
+- CSTA Blog The CSTA blog is updated by various members of the CSTA board.
 I find it essential for keeping up with news from CSTA.
 I highly recommend CSTA membership for anyone who teachers computer science in pre-collegiate education.